 Additional queue settings

-- Number of queue processing threads - Maximum number of threads that can process requests from the queue in parallel.
-If queuing has been already enabled, changes to this setting won't take affect until service reboot.
+Number of queue processing threads: maximum number of threads that can process requests from the queue in parallel.
+If queuing has been already enabled, changes to this setting won't take effect until service reboot.

 Listener endpoint queue priority setting

-It is possible to specify endpoint requests priority in queue for each individual listener connection by selecting "Queue priority" under "POST/PUT parameters".
+It is possible to specify endpoint requests priority in queue for each individual Listener Connection by selecting

 Priority values range from 1 to 10.
-Where 1 is the highes priority (queued requests with this priority will be processed first) and 10 is the lowest priority.
-Queued requests with the same priority processed in order they were added.
+Where 1 is the highest priority (queued requests with this priority will be processed first) and 10 is the lowest priority.
+Queued requests with the same priority are processed in the order they were added.

-Flowchart below shows details of throttling and queue processing steps and decisions made by the system.
+The flowchart below shows details of throttling and queue processing steps and decisions made by the system: